Version33/linux-nixos-config-dotfiles/README.md

 statix check .
 ```

-**Tip:** Use `nom` (nix-output-monitor) instead of regular nix commands for much more readable output, especially when errors occur.
-The meaningful parts of Nix errors are often buried in the middle - `nom` highlights them better.
+**Tip:** `nom` (nix-output-monitor) is now the default for all build commands in this project.
+It provides much more readable output, especially when errors occur - the meaningful parts of Nix errors are often buried in the middle, and `nom` highlights them better.
+Use the `-plain` suffix commands if you need standard Nix output for scripting or debugging.

 ### System Won't Boot